zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/easing.md

 static back(s)
 ```

-Use with `Animated.parallel()` to create a basic effect where the object animates back slightly as the animation starts.
+Use with `Animated.parallel()` to create a simple effect where the object animates back slightly as the animation starts.

 ---